WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 How to Dismantle a Shed – A Handy Guide

-It would only take you four steps to dismantle a shed.
-This handy guide will help you get started.
-Call a friend, prepare a few basic hand tools, and let’s get into it!
+It only takes four steps to dismantle a shed, especially if you have a handy guide like this.
+Call a friend, prepare a few basic hand tools, roll up your sleeves, and let’s get into it!

 Step 1: Remove the windows and doors